delboy1978uk/lamp/README.md

 MySQL
 -----

+If using only one database, fine.
+If using more than one, remove the database name entry from the Docker compose YAML.
 Put any build SQL files in build/data.
 Please see the sample.
-Note if you dont connect to DB as root you'll need to perform a grant query.
+Note if you didn't specify a DB in the YAML you'll need to perform a grant query in your SQL.

 Blah blah, just tell me how to start it!
 ----------------------------------------